The head of an HTML document is the part that is not displayed in the web browser when the page is loaded. It contains information such as the page

 - Go to the front page of The Mozilla Developer Network.

-- View the page's source (Right/Ctrl + click on the page, choose View Page Source from the context menu.)
+- View the page's source (right-click on the page, choose View Page Source from the context menu.)

 - Find the description meta tag.
-It will look like this:
+It will look something like this (although it may change over time):

-<meta name="description" content="The Mozilla Developer Network (MDN) provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and HTML5 Apps.
-It also documents Mozilla products, like Firefox OS.">
+<meta name="description" content="The MDN Web Docs site provides information about Open Web technologies including HTML, CSS, and APIs for both websites and progressive web apps." />

-- Now search for "Mozilla Developer Network" in your favourite search engine (We used Yahoo.)
+Now search for "MDN Web Docs" in your favorite search engine (We used Google.)
 You'll notice the description

 <title>element content used in the search result — definitely worth having!

-Note: In Google, you will see some relevant subpages of MDN listed below the main MDN homepage link — these are called sitelinks, and are configurable in Google's webmaster tools — a way to make your site's search results better in the Google search engine.
+Note: In Google, you will see some relevant subpages of MDN Web Docs listed below the main homepage link — these are called sitelinks, and are configurable in Google's webmaster tools — a way to make your site's search results better in the Google search engine.

-As you trawl around the Web, you'll find other types of metadata, too.
+As you travel around the web, you'll find other types of metadata, too.
 A lot of the features you'll see on websites are proprietary creations, designed to provide certain sites (such as social networking sites) with specific pieces of information they can use.

 For example, Open Graph Data is a metadata protocol that Facebook invented to provide richer metadata for websites.
-In the MDN sourcecode, you'll find this:
+In the MDN Web Docs sourcecode, you'll find this:

-<meta property="og:image" content="https://developer.cdn.mozilla.net/static/img/opengraph-logo.dc4e08e2f6af.png"> <meta property="og:description" content="The Mozilla Developer Network (MDN) provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and HTML5 Apps.
-It also documents Mozilla products, like Firefox OS."> <meta property="og:title" content="Mozilla Developer Network">
+<meta property="og:image" content="https://developer.mozilla.org/mdn-social-share.png" /> <meta property="og:description" content="The Mozilla Developer Network (MDN) provides information about Open Web technologies including HTML, CSS, and APIs for both websites and HTML Apps." /> <meta property="og:title" content="Mozilla Developer Network" />

-One effect of this is that when you link to MDN on facebook, the link appears along with an image and description: a richer experience for users.
+One effect of this is that when you link to MDN Web Docs on Facebook, the link appears along with an image and description: a richer experience for users.

-Twitter also has it's own similar propriatary metadata, which has a similar effect when the site's URL is displayed on twitter.com.
+Twitter also has its own similar proprietary metadata called Twitter Cards, which has a similar effect when the site's URL is displayed on twitter.com.
 For example:

 - Saving it in the same directory as the site's index page, saved in

-.icoformat (most browsers will support favicons in more common formats like
+.icoformat (most also support favicons in more common formats like

-- Adding the following line into your HTML
+- Adding the following line into your HTML's

 There are lots of other icon types to consider these days as well.
-For example, you'll find this in the source code of the MDN homepage:
+For example, you'll find this in the source code of the MDN Web Docs homepage:

 The comments explain what each icon is used for — these elements cover things like providing a nice high resolution icon to use when the website is saved to an iPad's home screen.